-Did you know “Mobile apps revenue expected to touch $935 billion milestone this year?”
-But your app isn’t part of that number, and that stings.
+Did you know “Mobile apps revenue expected to touch $935 billion milestone this year as per Statista?”

-The strategy does not just involve running ads or tweaking your app store listing.
+The reason?
+Building an app is only the beginning.
+Without active marketing, people won’t find it, let alone use it.
+That’s where you need a balanced use of top app marketing strategies.
+It is not about running ads or tweaking your app store listing.
 It’s about building a funnel that grabs attention, brings in the right users, and keeps them around.

 What Is The App Marketing?